 It is best not to have the system water, that is in the water jacket, exposed to the atmosphere.
 This is because of system water loss through evaporation.
 When system water is lost, it must be replenished or soon the water jacket would be empty.
 Not only is replenishing lost system water a nuisance, it is also accelerating the corrosion process throughout the total system, because adding fresh system water is also adding more corrosion causing minerals.

 The challenge is to maintain an airtight system, while at the same time, allowing for the expansion and contraction of system water as it warms and cools.
-This is accomplished in a HEATMORTM design through the use of a weighed pop off valve and a bladder.
+This is accomplished in a HEATMORTM design through the rubber bladder.